New Green Party leader wants to ‘reclaim’ populism after landslide win

 The Green Party now has 68,500 members, while Reform UK has more than 200,000.

-Mr Polanski said it was too early to talk about working with former Labour leader Jeremy Corbyn’s party “because they don’t exist, they’re not even a party yet”, but suggested he would be open to co-operating.
+Mr Polanski said it was too early to talk about working with former Labour leader Jeremy Corbyn’s party “because they don’t exist, they’re not even a party yet”, but suggested he would be open to co-operating and said he had spoken to Mr Corbyn briefly this week.

 “I’m willing to work and talk with anyone who shares my values, and that includes Jeremy Corbyn, includes Zarah Sultana, frankly, includes some of the MPs from from the Liberal Democrats, too.”